 History and Philosophy of the Center

-In 1897, the senior philanthropy advisor to John D. Rockefeller, the Reverend Frederick Gates, Jr., read Osler's Principles and Practice of Medicine and concluded that despite the limited success in understanding and treating diseases at the time, the recent advancements in microbiology opened the door to much more excellent opportunities to improve health through scientific inquiry.
-This concept led to the establishment of The Rockefeller Institute for Medical Research in 1901 and The Rockefeller Hospital in 1910, the first hospital in the United States dedicated solely to medical research.
-In 1953, the National Institutes of Health (NIH) established the Clinical Center as a medical facility dedicated to medical research.
-In 1960, the NIH expanded its extramural program to support clinical facilities dedicated to medical research via the General Clinical Research Centers (GCRC) program.
+In 1897, the Reverend Frederick Gates, Jr., the senior philanthropy advisor to John D. Rockefeller, read Osler's Principles and Practice of Medicine and concluded that despite the limited success in understanding and treating disease at that time, the recent advances in microbiology opened the way to much greater opportunities to improve health by scientific inquiry.
+This idea resulted in the founding of The Rockefeller Institute for Medical Research in 1901 and The Rockefeller Hospital, the first hospital in the United States devoted exclusively to medical research, in 1910.
+Subsequently, in 1953, the National Institutes of Health (NIH) established the Clinical Center as a medical facility devoted to medical research and in 1960 the NIH expanded its extramural program to support clinical facilities devoted to medical research through the General Clinical Research Centers (GCRC) program.

-In 2006, the National Center for Research Resources (NCRR) of the NIH announced the Clinical and Translational Science Award (CTSA), a new program designed to transform the clinical research enterprise.
-In 2006, Rockefeller University was one of the first twelve CTSA institutions to be named.
-The Center for Clinical and Translational Science was established to provide an ideal opportunity for the faculty at Rockefeller to creatively build upon this rich tradition and its guiding principles, not only to meet the evolving regulatory requirements but also to spearhead novel initiatives to advance modern clinical investigation on a national scale.
-Combining new resources for increasingly essential functions with Rockefeller's adaptable administrative structure enables us to tailor our new initiatives to meet both Rockefeller's and the nation's requirements.
-Importantly, it encourages and provides resources for applying the scientific method to the study of the clinical research process itself, thereby ensuring future advancements in the design, organization, and conduct of clinical investigation.
+In 2006 the National Center for Research Resources (NCRR) of NIH announced the birth of a new program to transform the clinical research enterprise, the Clinical and Translational Science Award (CTSA).
+Rockefeller University was among the first 12 CTSA institutions named in 2006.
+As part of the transformation of clinical and translational science at Rockefeller a new Center for Clinical and Translational Science was established to provide an ideal opportunity for the faculty at Rockefeller to creatively build on this rich tradition and its guiding principles and not only meet the evolving regulatory requirements, but also spearhead novel initiatives to advance modern clinical investigation nationally.
+Thus, coupling new resources for functions that are of growing importance with the flexible administrative structure at Rockefeller allows us to tailor our new initiatives to meet both Rockefeller's and the nation's needs.
+Most importantly, it provides encouragement and resources to bring the scientific method to the study of the clinical research process itself, thus assuring that there will be future advances in the design, organization, and conduct of clinical investigation.

 For more information regarding the Center for Clinical and Translational Research, continue here.